 The first is the increasing use of artificial intelligence (AI) technologies to create personalized digital experiences.
 As more marketers and public relations professionals use technology to create customized experiences, it’s critical to keep the human element that makes personalization authentic.
 While technology enables us to learn more about a target audience, many agree that it lacks the unique connections that only humans can make.

-Second, the pandemic has influenced content marketing, messaging, and branding.
+Second, since it first hit in 2020, the pandemic has influenced content marketing, messaging, and branding.
 Fake news and misinformation abound, leaving consumers unsure of whom to believe.

 Consumers’ expectations of the companies they do business with appear to have risen overnight.
 They expect brands to walk the talk, be open about their ethics and values, and go beyond “marketing speak.”
 These things come together to form authenticity.
 Companies must back up their statements with actions rather than just delivering generic phrases like “We’re all in this together.”

-The bottom line is that the pandemic has given people two years to reconsider what is important to them.
-As a result, they are more picky about how they spend their time, which brands they engage with, and how they spend their money.
+The bottom line is that the pandemic has given people two and a half years to reconsider what is important to them.
+The looming economic recession has further contributed to this trend.
+As a result, customers are more picky about how they spend their time, which brands they engage with, and how they spend their money.

 While modern public relations has only been around since 1900, the concept has existed for much longer.
 The advancement of technology has evolved significantly over the years.
 However, it is essential to remember that public relations benefits are uncovered more easily when a company has a long-term strategic communications strategy in place.
 After all, the results of a PR campaign become more noticeable over time.
 Regarding the disadvantages of public relations, collaborating with a PR agency can assist in resolving issues that may arise when executing a results-driven campaign.
 Collaboration with PR professionals will also help to improve reputation management, establish trust and credibility, and avoid difficulties in measuring PR success.